octoflar/especia/README.md

 ## General information

-The *Evolutionary spectrum inversion and analysis* file set provides C++ code for the inverse modelling and analysis of intergalactic and interstellar absorption line regions in QSO spectra.
+The *Evolutionary spectrum inversion and analysis (Especia)* file set provides C++ code for the inverse modelling and analysis of intergalactic and interstellar absorption line regions in QSO spectra.